1uc4-03/CouponCodeManager/README.md

 # Describtion

-Manage your tons of coupon and discount codes via this simple and easy to use terminal based application.
+Manage your coupons and discount codes via this simple and easy to use terminal based application.
 The data is not encrypted and is stored in a json file.